 Managing emotions through messy play

 Sensory play also allows the child to calm down.
-Which is why it can be used as a tool to teach emotional regulation to younger kids.
+This is why it can be used as a tool to teach emotional regulation to younger kids.
+Read here to learn more about the benefits of sensory play for kids.

 Play with dough